sbb-design-systems/lyne-components/src/components/sbb-expansion-panel/readme.md

 The `sbb-expansion-panel` is a component which acts as an expandable summary-details widget.

-It has two slots, named `header` and `content`, which receives, respectively, a `sbb-expansion-panel-header` as a state controller, and a `sbb-expansion-panel-content` as an expandable content.
+It has two slots, named `header` and `content`, which receive, respectively, a `sbb-expansion-panel-header` as a state controller, and a `sbb-expansion-panel-content` as an expandable content.
-The visibility of the content is controlled by the value of the `expanded` property; the property is also proxied to the `sbb-expansion-panel-header` to correctly display it.
+The visibility of the content is controlled by the value of the `expanded` property; the property is also proxied to the `sbb-expansion-panel-header` to correctly display the toggle icon.

 The component has two background options that can be set using the `color` variable, while the `disabled` state can be set using the self-named variable.
-It's also possible to display the `sbb-expansion-panel` without border by setting the `borderless` variable to true.
+It's also possible to display the `sbb-expansion-panel` without border by setting the `borderless` variable to `true`.
 Using the `level` variable, it's possible to wrap the `sbb-expansion-panel-header` in a heading tag; if it's unset, a `<div>` is used as a wrapper.

 ## Usage